davidsulc/dev_zone_articles/dev_zone_rails.markdown

     gem 'sugarcrm', :git => 'git://github.com/chicks/sugarcrm.git'

-In this case, we're using the git repository so everytime we update our bundle (with, e.g., `bundle update sugarcrm`), we'll be able to use the new features/bug fixes that have been added to the gem.
-We could also simply use `gem 'sugarcrm'`, but then we'd only gain access to new functionality as gems get released.
+In this case, we're using the git repository so every time we update our bundle (with, e.g., `bundle update sugarcrm`), we'll be able to use the new features/bug fixes that have been added to the gem.
+We could also simply use `gem 'sugarcrm', but then we'd only gain access to new functionality as new gem versions get released.

 Next step, install the bundle, so all the gems we need (in particular the sugarcrm gem we just specified) get added to our app: